 Pretty lit, huh?!
 We can all agree on how amazing modern technology is, but how many of us have a few thousand dollars lying around to make these impulse purchases?

 Nobody else in this world is responsible for your debt besides you.
 Sadly, the evil monster of bad debt does not share the same sympathetic feelings as your family and friends; all it wants is the money you chose to borrow from it.
-Unlike the caring employees at Prestige, if you experience a tragedy in your life, it still carries no empathy.
+If you experience a tragedy in your life, it still carries no empathy.
 The quickest way to slay this dragon is to push yourself to get out of debt as soon as possible and never look back.

 No Money-Saving Habits